Applying for a council or housing association home

 If you have any queries, or need help completing the online form, please phone us on our Housing Register Hotline 01992 564946.
 We have an information sheet which explains who can and cannot join the Housing Register (our eligibility criteria), and gives details of our priority bandings.

-For more detailed information, you can download the Council's current Housing Allocations Scheme.
+For more detailed information on how we let council housing or nominate applicants to housing associations, you can download the Council's Housing Allocations Scheme.